From an early age they know they are different from others who are born with male genitalia but don’t always know why.

 - most doctors do not recommend this and, certainly outside of Asia, taking female hormones or beginning HRT is far more regulated.
 There are also minimum ages for Trans women to start such medication.
 This also has to be approved by qualified specialists and the T-girl’s parents;

 - for those T-girls who follow a supervised course of medication, there are normally three types of female hormones to be taken.
 The purpose and effects differ.
-One is to reduce the level of natural testosterone in the body and another is to increase the estrogen levels.
+One is to reduce the level of natural testosterone in the body and another is to increase estrogen levels.
 It is not always necessary to take all three and dosages can vary over time.
 However, the important thing is to have this regime of medication properly supervised;

 - one thing many people do not realize is that taking female hormones is for life.
 Transgender women must do this every day or every week.
-Some say the complete range of long-term side effects are not known but this can, of course, vary from woman to woman;
+Some say the complete range of long-term side effects is not known but this can, of course, vary from woman to woman;

 As well as the medications there is the cosmetic side

 - in addition to taking hormones, as soon as possible most Trans women aspire to have some cosmetic surgery.
-In the case of many non-Asian T-girls this is often called feminine facial surgery or “FFS”.
+In the case of many non-Asian T-girls, this is often called feminine facial surgery or “FFS”.
 This may be more invasive and radical than that endured by Ladyboys or Trans-pinay who may already have relatively feminine features.
-For non-Asians, FFS can include shaving the brow arches above the eyes, restructuring noses, shaving Adam’s apples, reshaping chins and cheeks and so on.
+For non-Asians, FFS can include shaving the brow arches above the eyes, restructuring noses, shaving Adam’s apples, reshaping chins and cheeks, and so on.
 Yes, Asian T-girls will need to do some of these cosmetic procedures but, usually, not as extensively;

 - finally, in this stage of the T-girls surgery, she will almost certainly want breast enhancement surgery.
 Breast growth due to taking hormones is invariably not enough and so most Transgender women will have B or C cup silicone-gel implants—above or below the chest muscle as desired.